PROJECTS + TESTIMONIALS

 “I really loved the accountability component through my weekly meetings with my cohort.
 Those meetings helped me establish some needed discipline and it actually gave something to look forward to and work towards during the week.”

 -Lorenzo Diggins, Jr., Designer and Photographer

-During the course, Craig “Tiger” Smith named, designed and branded The Sinister Deck.
+During the workshop, Craig “Tiger” Smith named, designed and branded The Sinister Deck.
 He worked with an artist to create illustrations of famous lefties for each of the cards, launched a website and planned a Kickstarter campaign for it.
 He launched the The Sinister Deck on Kickstarter which funded fully the first week (he’s made triple his goal so far!)

 “Art of Freelance helped me form a mental foundation of how to work on side projects, and also reinforced the idea that accountability is key.”

 Nora Quinn believes art is an accessory you can take with you.
 Over three Art of Freelance workshops Nora created a full range of products to sell online and launched her website https://glamchop.la/ .